by Holly Taylor, Task Volunteers Coordinator

 “Our team has really benefited from having volunteers to help our clients with tasks which support workers don’t have capacity to complete.
 It’s a great opportunity for clients to meet someone new, practice their English and learn how to complete tasks themselves with the help of the volunteers.” – Gaele Spacey, BCC Resettlement Scheme Support Worker

-We are looking for more volunteers to expand our support hubs, particularly in the BS9/1011, BS13/14 and BS16 hubs; if you would like more information about the role please contact Holly at or visit Volunteering At Bridges (bridgesforcommunities.com) to sign up for our next training sessions in September or October.
+We are looking for more volunteers to expand our support hubs, particularly in the BS9/1011, BS13/14 and BS16 hubs; if you would like more information about the role please email Holly or visit Get Involved on our website to sign up for our next training sessions.